antonbabenko/terraform-aws-devops/README.md

 # Manage AWS infrastructure as code using Terraform

 ## Presentation

-You can find slides inside `presentation` folder.
+Slides are inside `presentation` folder.
+Code in this repository and talk was given by Anton Babenko for DevOps Norway Meetup 14th of December 2015.

 ## Setup